virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 First things first:

-It's **strongly recommended** to refer to [this page](http://cs231n.github.io/) from Stanford and go through all the Module 1 and 2.
+It's **strongly recommended** to refer to [this page](http://cs231n.github.io/) from Stanford and go through all the Modules 1 and 2.

 ### Understanding Backpropagation

 Backpropagation is the mathematical "magical trick" that powers the training of neural networks.
-Basically, it allows to use the Gradient Descent iterative algorithm to find the optimal wheights of the network (the connections among the neurons).
+Basically, it allows using the Gradient Descent iterative algorithm to find the optimal weights of the network (the connections among the neurons).

 Understanding backpropagation is simple if you have the necessary math basics (you can find them in the [Math Fundamentals](serving\purgatorio\fundamentals\math-fundamentals\math-fundamentals.md) Guide).